 Outdoor events like cooking, dining, swimming, lounging, watching TV or movies, or playing video games, are a breeze, so to speak, in an individually designed and constructed pavilion, gazebo, or pergola.

-The choice of outdoor structures is likely based on your individual geographical location and climate.
-Dry desert climates lean towards the open-sided pavilions and open-roofed pergolas; while structures in the humid, rainy, southeastern or tropical climates are often more comfortable with window screens and a water-resistant roof.
+The choice of outdoor structures depends on your geographical location and climate.
+Dry, desert climates lean towards open-sided pavilions and open-roofed pergolas.
+Tropical, humid climates typically lean towards window screens and a water-resistant roof.

-A Victorian inspired gazebo could serve as a site for a wedding, a romantic dinner for two, or just a stop along the way on a walk with the dogs.
-A gazebo can be fitted with screens if mosquitos are a problem, and can be built at ground level with a stone, tile or hardwood floor.
-It could also be raised up a step or two, and gazebo roofs are often topped with a weather vane or small cupola.
-Filigree railings, latticework and spindles, known as ‘gingerbread,’ are normally characteristics of a gazebo as well, and they are often painted in three-or-four-color Victorian combinations.
-You can also try your hand at custom gazebo kits.
+Victorian inspired gazebos can serve as as site for weddings, a romantic dinner for two, and more.
+If mosquitos or bugs are an issue, you can add screens to your gazebo.
+Gazebos can be built at ground level with a stone, tile, or a hardwood floor.
+They can also be raised up a step or two.
+Gazebo roofs are often topped with a weather vane, or a small cupola.
+In addition, filigree railings, latticework and spindles, are often characteristics of a gazebo.